Primary

 Keep your shoulder blade pulled back and down throughout the stretch—dont let it round forward.
 The stretch should be felt in the chest and front shoulder, never in the joint itself.
 Adjust arm height: higher targets upper pec, lower targets sternal fibers.

-Want Bent Arm Wall Stretch in your program?
+See where Bent Arm Wall Stretch fits in your weekly plan

 Stand at corner of wall or doorway.